linroger/Finance-Notes-and-Marginalia/International Finance/Bridgewater/Bridgewater Articles/War Economies An Overview.md

 	- Tensions existed between desires for vengeance and limiting German power versus recognizing economic realities.

 ## 6. Conclusion
-- The period from late 1921 to early 1922 in Germany was marked by significant economic challenges,  including [[War Economies and Hyperinflation|inflation]],  speculation,  and external pressures.
+- The period from late 1921 to early 1922 in Germany was marked by significant economic challenges,  including [inflation](../Principles%20For%20Navigating%20Big%20Debt%20Cycles/Part%20II%20Detailed%20Case%20Studies/German%20Debt%20Crisis%20andHyperinflation%20(1918–1924)/War%20Economies%20and%20Hyperinflation.md),  speculation,  and external pressures.
 - Understanding these dynamics provides insights into the complex interplay between domestic economic policies,  international relations,  and the socio-political landscape during periods of economic instability.

 # Economic Dynamics in Post-WWI Germany: Debtor-Creditor Standoff and Reparation Negotiations